Shade Cloth: Does it Actually Work in the Garden?

 To cope with hot summers, consider using a shade cloth in a lighter color.

 For most people in the southwestern US where scorching summer heat is common, black is the preferred fabric color.
 That’s because in most cases, black shade cloth blocks more UV rays from reaching your plants underneath.
-You will have a heat layer that forms just under the cloth, but as long as the cloth isn’t directly touching your plants and there is airflow, heat rises up and through the fabric.
+A heat layer will form just under the cloth, but as long as the cloth isn’t directly touching your plants and there is airflow, heat rises up and through the fabric.

-Other colors of fabric may be more beneficial for blocking UV rays than lighter colors like yellow and white.
+Other colors of fabric may block more UV rays than lighter colors like yellow and white.
 A 2009 study identified that darker or more intense colors often blocked more UV rays than lighter-colored fabrics.

-Where lighter colors are better is in their refraction rate.
-White or yellow shade cloth bounce more of the sun’s light away.
+Where lighter colors excel is in their refraction rate.
+White or yellow shade cloth bounces more of the sun’s light away.
 They also still block a lot of UV; if you’re using a 40% shade cloth, you’ll still have 40% shade, but you’ll also have less of a heat layer underneath the cloth because the lighter color won’t retain the heat as well.

-As a result, it’s encouraged to select lighter-colored shade cloth for areas where you plan to spend the most time, simply because it’s more likely that you’ll be up in that warm patch by the cloth itself when standing up or moving around under the cloth.
+As a result, selecting lighter-colored shade cloth for areas where you plan to spend the most time makes sense, simply because you’re more likely to be up in that warm patch by the cloth itself when standing up or moving around.
 Lighter-colored shade cloth is also great in desert regions where you want to reduce the intensity of the light itself by refracting it away.

 When Should I Skip Shade Cloth?

-Shade cloth is not universally necessary – but there are times when it can actually be detrimental, as well.
+Shade cloth is not universally necessary, and there are times when it can actually be detrimental.

-Plants considered heat-tolerant are typically bred or adapted to hot climates.
+Breeders typically develop heat-tolerant plants to thrive in hot climates.
 These plants often can experience decreased productivity, loss of sweetness or flavor, or other changes if placed under a 50% shade cloth environment.
 In particular, some heat-tolerant romaine lettuces have shown negative effects from shade cloth coverage.

 The same holds true of many heat-loving plants such as eggplant, many pepper species, tomatoes, and other solanaceous plants.
-While they can still use a little shade during peak summer heat (such as when the temperatures spike over 95 degrees Fahrenheit), these plants often love the 80-90 degree range and thrive in those temperatures, provided they have enough water.
+While they can still use a little shade during peak summer heat (such as when the temperatures spike over 95°F/35°C), these plants often love the 80°F to 90°F (27-32°C) range and thrive in those temperatures, provided they have enough water.

-Typically, shade cloth is only beneficial during hot weather.
-Areas of the country that experience significant heat for months at a time may benefit from shade cloth during the peak heat season, but only if they use shade cloth in the 30-40% range during that peak season.
-In other seasons, such as the spring or fall, temperatures often drop to the point where shade cloth is no longer required.
+Typically, shade cloth only benefits plants during hot weather.
+Areas of the country that experience significant heat for months at a time may benefit from shade cloth during the peak heat season, but only if they use cloth in the 30%-40% range during that peak season.
+In other seasons, such as spring or fall, temperatures often drop to the point where shade cloth is no longer required.

 Which Shade Cloth Should I Choose?